pwr/KSP/docs/https_frontend.md

     Kindle <--HTTPS-over-WiFi--> HTTPS frontend <--HTTP--> KSP <--HTTPS--> Amazon

 Now, the sensitive connection over WiFi between the Kindle and the frontend is secure as well.
-(The `HTTP` between the HTTPS frontend and KSP is still a problem, though a much smaller one; I'm working on fixing it).
+The `HTTP` between the HTTPS frontend and KSP is still a problem, though a much smaller one; I'm working on fixing it.
+In any case, that connection should be inside your servers setup -- *ideally* on the same machine.

 HTTP frontend configuration